Margaret Jones (Puritan midwife): Trial and conviction

 Winthrop's journal does not reveal anything specific about what caused the accusations against Jones, or her husband, Thomas, who was also accused but not convicted.
-The case against her was built on evidence collected using the methods of English Witchfinder General, Matthew Hopkins.
+The case against her was built on evidence collected using the methods of General Matthew Hopkins, an English witch hunter.
 Hopkins manual on witch-hunting was published one year before Jones' conviction, in which Hopkins prescribed the practice of "watching" which required the accused to sit in a specific position, usually with legs crossed for a period of twenty four hours, during which she or he would be observed.
 If the person was a witch, it was supposed that within twenty four hours an imp would appear to feed off the witch.
 An imp was a small creature, or familiar, who depended upon the witch for daily sustenance.
 The watching of Margaret Jones occurred on May 18, 1648 and Winthrop recorded an imp was seen "In the clear light of day."

 Winthrop recorded the evidence used to convict Jones in his journal: